shosseinimotlagh/HomeBlocks/docs/craft/subtasks.md

 - On `create_volume` with `craft` mode: create a multi-member RAFT group with the provided member endpoints
 - `vol_sb_t` persists `commit_lsn` and `last_append_lsn` (or they are recoverable from the journal on restart)
 - On `HomeBlocksImpl` restart: `CraftReplDev` recovers `{commit_lsn, last_append_lsn, term}` from the journal/superblock
-- Member add/remove stubs (for future membership changes)
+- Member add/remove stubs (the full reconfiguration path is S10)
 - Existing volume creation/removal lifecycle tests pass with CRAFT mode

 ---